-"2016 Code") applies to Octopus AIM 2.
-The UK Corporate Governance Code published by the FRC in July 2018 (the "2018 Code") applies to Octopus AIM and will, from 1 December 2019, apply to Octopus AIM 2.
-The Boards have considered the principles and recommendations of the Association of Investment Companies ("AIC") code of corporate governance, which addresses all the principles of the Codes, by reference to the AIC's corporate governance guide for investment companies.
-The Directors note that the 2016 Code and the 2018 Code acknowledge that they do not set out a rigid set of rules and that some provisions may have less relevance for investment companies and, in particular, consider some areas inappropriate due to the size and nature of the business of the Companies.
+4.1 The UK Corporate Governance Code published by the FRC in July 2018 (the "Code") applies to the Companies.
+The Boards have considered the principles and recommendations of the Association of Investment Companies ("AIC") code of corporate governance, which addresses all the principles of the Code, by reference to the AIC's corporate governance guide for investment companies.
+The Directors note that the Code acknowledge that it does not set out a rigid set of rules and that some provisions may have less relevance for investment companies and, in particular, consider some areas inappropriate due to the size and nature of the business of the Companies.
 Accordingly, the provisions of the Code are complied with save that (i) the Companies do not have a chief executive officer or a senior independent director (the Boards do not consider this necessary due to the nature of the Companies), (ii) new directors do not receive a full, formal and tailored induction on joining, such matters being addressed on an individual basis as they arise (iii) the Companies do not have a nomination committee due to the relatively small size and structure of the Companies, appointments being dealt with as they arise (iv) the Companies do not have a remuneration committee given the size of the Companies and as they do not have any executive officers and as such the Board as a whole deals with any matters of this nature and (v) as the Companies have no major shareholders, the Shareholders are not given the opportunity to meet or engage with any non-executive Directors at a specific meeting other than the annual general meeting.